 Michael DiLollo, MBA, ICD.D - Mr. DiLollo is currently Managing Director, Specialty Finance, Fixed Income at CDPQ, the Chairman of EINN Volant Aircraft Leasing Holdings Ltd., a joint venture between CDPQ and General Electric, and was the CEO of Caribbean Airlines Ltd. from May 2014 until October, 2015.
 He is a certified Aircraft Maintenance Engineer and Airline Transport Pilot.
-His business and financial experience spans over 26 years in the aerospace industry with broad financial responsibilities in senior management roles including President of Transat Tours Canada (2009-2011) with CDN \$2 billion in sales.
+His business and financial experience spans over 30 years in the aerospace industry with broad financial responsibilities in senior management roles including President of Transat Tours Canada (2009-2011) with CDN \$2 billion in sales.
 Other senior management roles involved complex financial environments and initiatives throughout the multinational organization, for which he reported to the public board of directors for Transat AT Inc. Mr. DiLollo was a board member for the Air Transport Association of Canada from 2005 to 2007.
 He is a graduate of the ICD.

 Marc Grégoire - Marc Grégoire brings with him extensive experience in the aviation sector, having spent 27 years at Transport Canada in various leadership roles, including as Assistant Deputy Minister, Safety and Security, where he obtained significant expertise in financial management and budgeting.
 Mr. Grégoire became Commissioner of the Canadian Coast Guard, Fisheries and Oceans in 2010 until his retirement from the Public Service in December 2014.
 As Commissioner, he managed a budget of over \$600 million and an organization of approximately 5,000 employees.
 He also participated in most of the meetings of the Fisheries and Oceans Audit Committee during his tenure as Commissioner.
 Given his experience with the Public Service, Mr. Grégoire is adept in reviewing and interpreting fiscal information and financial statements.
 He served as the Chairman for the review of the Pilotage Act for the Minister of Transport in 2017-2018.
-Since joining the Company, Mr. Grégoire has read books related to, and in fiscal 2020 he plans to take courses offered by the ICD dealing with, financial literacy.
+Mr. Grégoire has taken courses offered by the ICD dealing with financial literacy.

 Umar Sheikh, J.D., ICD.D. - Mr. Sheikh studied tax law in both Canada and the United States.
-He is currently a labour law practitioner who is serving as the Chief Executive Officer of the British Columbia Nurses Union, an organization comprised of 44,000 members.
+He is currently a labour law practitioner and is the former Chief Executive Officer of the British Columbia Nurses

+Union, an organization comprised of 44,000 members.
 Mr. Sheikh has many years of experience in the public and private sector negotiating, auditing and litigating complex collective agreements.
 Mr. Sheikh has multiple years of experience negotiating corporate merger and acquisition agreements inclusive of due diligence on corporate financial statements.
 Mr. Sheikh has taken courses offered by the ICD dealing with financial literacy.